bentoml/BentoDiffusion/README.md

 **Note**: For custom deployment in your own infrastructure, use [BentoML to generate an OCI-compliant image](https://docs.bentoml.com/en/latest/guides/containerization.html).

-## Different Diffusion Models
+## Choose another diffusion model

-Besides the SDXL Turbo model, we have examples for other models in subdirectories of this repository.
-Below is a list of these models and links to the example subdirectories.
+To deploy a different diffusion model, go to the corresponding subdirectories of this repository.

 - [ControlNet](controlnet/)
 - [Latent Consistency Model](lcm/)